-DBPG 1012 Interdisciplinary Research Seminar IV Akyalcin 1 SH Spring
+DBPG 1012 Interdisciplinary Research Seminar IV

-This seminar series exposes the second-year graduate student to the various research projects occurring in other disciplines in the School of Dentistry as well as other areas of the Medical
+Akyalcin 1 SH Spring

-Center.
+This seminar series exposes the second-year graduate student to the various research projects occurring in other disciplines at UTSD as well as other areas of the Medical Center.
 Presentations will be given by graduate students as well as guest scientists from other institutions in the Medical Center and Rice University.